leif-blake/leif-blake.github.io/docs/_posts/2025-03-16-keepassxc-2fa.markdown

 I use [KeePassXC](https://keepassxc.org/) for many of my more sensitive passwords.
 It's an open-source project for both desktop and mobile which can open the KDBX database file format.
 For convenience, I store the KDBX file in cloud storage.
 Despite using a [diceware](https://xkcd.com/936/) password, I'm somewhat concerned about the strength of my password should someone get their hands on the database.
 After all, computer power is only increasing, and once someone has the database there's no limit on how quickly they can throw guesses at it.
 It's just a file after all.

 Like any somewhat security-conscious individual, I immediately looked to implement 2FA on my database.
-There is a plugin for KeePass2, which I was orignially using at work, but its development is seemingly abandoned and for reasons I won't go into here, it doesn't provide substantial improvements in security, puts your Yubikey secret at risk, and [does things that could be categorized as security theatre](https://support.keepassium.com/kb/yubikey-keechallenge/).
+There is a plugin for KeePass2, which I was orignially using, but its development is seemingly abandoned and for reasons I won't go into here, it doesn't provide substantial improvements in security, puts your Yubikey secret at risk, and [does things that could be categorized as security theatre](https://support.keepassium.com/kb/yubikey-keechallenge/).

 Luckily, KeePassXC provides a method to use the HMAC-SHA1 Challenge-Response feature of a Yubikey.
 Once set up, in order to unlock your database, you must first plug in your Yubikey and tap the capacitive button when prompted, in addition to entering your password.
 It even works on mobile through the NFC feature of newer Yubikeys!